Western Australia’s public health and safety measures have eased, with new baseline settings now in effect.

 Close contact rules

-- wear a mask outside the home
+- wear a mask at all times when not at home

 - work from home, where possible